Career Access Mentoring Program: Industry Information

 - The ‘A Coffee With…’ program involves a single one-on-one meeting with a student, and is a less formal opportunity to share knowledge in a specific area.

 Participation is based on your availability and student demand.
-Register your details to stay informed about future mentoring opportunities.
+Access our Industry Portal to "register" with Career Services and then "Create your Mentor Profile" to stay informed about future mentoring opportunities.

 Am I eligible to be a mentor?

 We welcome expressions of interest from all industry professionals.
 You can be based in Adelaide, interstate or overseas.
 You do not have to be an alumni of the University to be involved.

 Note that we work on a student demand basis; your participation is subject to a suitable student match.

 Time commitment to mentoring depends on the program you are involved in.
 Please note that all of our programs are conducted in a volunteer capacity.